danielbyrnes/danielbyrnes.github.io/docs/_posts/2025-05-26-linear-programming.markdown

 \end{align*}
 $$

+The dual problem can provide a different perspective of the same problem, and is sometimes more efficient to solve.
+We will utilize the dual formulation for solving minimization problems.

 ## Forming the Tableau
 formulating the tableau is done as follows.
-Note that in the case of a minimization problem we solve the dual instead of the primal problem
+As noted previously, for minimization problems we solve the dual instead of the primal problem
 ```c++
 Eigen::MatrixXd SimplexMethod::FormTableau(const Eigen::MatrixXd& CC,
                             const Eigen::VectorXd& cl,